Accessing a Deceased Person's Financial Accounts

 If the financial account is solely owned by the decedent with a payable on death (POD) or transfer on death (TOD) designation, then under Montana law the POD or TOD beneficiary is entitled to the funds.

-If the decedent’s estate (less liens and encumbrances) does not exceed a value of $50,000, the successor can collect money in the decedent's accounts by presenting his/her proof of identification, a certified death certificate, and an Affidavit for Collection of Personal Property of a Decedent.
+If the decedent’s estate (less liens and encumbrances) does not exceed a value of $50,000, the successor can collect money in the decedent’s accounts by presenting their proof of identification, a certified death certificate, and an Affidavit for Collection of Personal Property of a Decedent.

 This publication is not intended to be a substitute for legal advice.
-Rather, it is designed to help families become better acquainted with the procedures under Montana Codes for Collection of Personal Property by Affidavit, multiple party accounts (joint tenancies), PODs and TODs.
+Rather, it is designed to help families become better acquainted with the procedures under Montana Codes for Collection of Personal Property by Affidavit, multple party accounts (joint tenancies), PODs and TODs.
 Future changes in laws cannot be predicted.
 Therefore, statements in this MontGuide are based solely upon those laws in force on the date of publication.

 This MontGuide has been reviewed by members of the following professional organizations: